Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 }
 ```

+The `ShouldHandle` function is used to determine if the IIntegrationEventHandler implementation should handle the IntegrationEvent.
+This function is called by the package internals, and only if it returns true, the `HandleAsync` method is called.

-In both cases the IIntegrationEventHandler implementation needs to be registered as a dependency using the below code.
+Regardless of whether a ServiceBusTrigger or the hosted service is used, the IIntegrationEventHandler implementation needs to be registered as a dependency using the code below.

 ```csharp
 services.AddInbox<IntegrationEventHandler>(new[]